adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 These questions do not have simple answers; especially not on the raw trajectory data itself.

-In short, **we need to project windows of each trajectory into a lower dimensional space that captures its key information.** And we need to then discard the raw trajectory data quickly to keep our memory use minimal.
+In short, **we need to map subsets of each customer trajectory into a lower dimensional space in a way that captures its key information.** And we need to then discard the raw trajectory data quickly to keep our memory use minimal.
 What follows is how I went about optimizing this projection to maximally distill information.

 # **I developed a trajectory embedding that extracts identifying information from movement**